-BY GOLIATH J. DAVIS, PH.
-D, Guest Writer
+BY GOLIATH J. DAVIS, Ph.
+D., Contributor

 Ironically, despite the early work of Jonathan Kozol and others, many in education and society appear to ignore a salient fact—fiscally challenged parents have the same dreams and aspirations for their children as parents of prominence and affluence.
 And, not all teachers are ineffective or exhibit willful cultural biases.